elastic/kibana/x-pack/plugins/fleet/dev_docs/integrations_overview.md

 # Overview of Integrations

-Integrations are distinctly installable assets that contain all the necessary configuration for an "out of the box" experience for various pieces of software, third party services, and even internal Elastic products that can be installed and configured via Fleet.
+Elastic Agent integrations are mechanisms for installing assets that provide an opinionated "out of the box" experience for ingesting data from various pieces of software, third party services, and even internal Elastic products.
+Fleet provides an interface for installing and managing these integrations.
 Integrations tell Elastic Agent where and how to retrieve data, and how it should be ingested into Elasticsearch.

 In terms of what an integration actually _is_, it's a set of mostly YML files in a particular directory structure with particular naming conventions.
 These conventions are captured in a specification maintained by Elastic called the [package spec](https://github.com/elastic/package-spec/).

-This document will detail some of the key files and fields that we'll commonly deal with in Fleet, and will attempt to provide an informed mental model around integrations.
+This document will detail some of the key files and fields defined by the package spec that we'll commonly deal with in Fleet, and will attempt to provide an informed mental model around integrations.
 We'll use Fleet's integration policy editor UI to show how integrations' configuration files are translated into the Fleet interface we present to users.

 ## References